 - 54 were hanged.

 - 37 were sentenced to serve as indentured servants in the West Indies.

 - The rest were acquitted because it could not be proven that they had not been forced to join Black Bart's crew.

-Black Bart's Unusual Personal Traits
+His Unusual Personal Traits